vkoul/OnlineCourses/Coursera: Computational Thinking UMich.md

 - I need a cake for grandmother's birthday party
 - This is a very high level overview of the problem, so we would need some clarifying answers to get more clarity on this.
 Some questions can help like:
 	- What kind of cake does she like?
-	- Does she have allergy to anything?
+	- Does she have an allergy to anything?
 	- Any decorations on the cake?
 	- How many folks are coming?
 	- When is the party (time-deadline)?